ncatlab/nlab-content/pages/2/9/1/1/1192/content.md

 ## Idea

-The _successor_ of something is the next thing after it.
+The _successor_ of something is the thing one step after it.

 ## Successors of natural numbers